 (1) Evaluate exposure

 In order to evaluate exposure, MDH scientists review information about environmental conditions at the site.
 They determine, from available information, how much contamination is present and where it is located.
-MDH then evaluates exposure by determining how often and how much people are exposed to contaminants in air, water, and soil.
 The presence of a toxic chemical does not necessarily mean people have been or are exposed to a health hazard.
+MDH evaluates exposure by determining a person's risk.
+This is accomplished by evaluating how often and how much people are exposed to contaminants in air, water, and soil.

 People may come into contact with chemicals in many ways.
 The most common routes of exposure are skin contact, inhalation, and ingestion.
 In addition, a fetus or breastfeeding child can be exposed to chemicals that entered its mother's body.